sanjucs/ml-tools/generic/docker.md

 ```

 ## Stages of containerization
 * Build Docker File.
-Dockerfile contains set of instruction to build docker image.
+  * Dockerfile contains set of instruction to build docker image.
 Generally named as Dockerfile without any extension.
 * Ship Docker Image.
-Docker inage is a stack of multiple layers created from Dockerfile instructions
+  * Docker image is a stack of multiple layers created from Dockerfile instructions.
 * Run Docker Container.
-Container is runtime instance of docker image.
+  * Container is runtime instance of docker image.

 ```bash
 # Sample Dockerfile